 What Is the Crack Drug?
 Signs, Dangers, and How to Seek Help

-Crack cocaine, often known as the crack drug, is one of the most addictive and dangerous substances available today.
+Crack cocaine, often known as rock, is one of the most addictive and dangerous substances available today.
 With its fast-acting high and powerful impact on the brain’s reward system, it can lead to intense psychological and physical harm.
 Many people battling crack addiction feel helpless—but recovery is possible with the right professional help.
 At Nova Recovery Center, we offer evidence-based treatments and compassionate care to support you on your path to sobriety.

 In this article, we explore what crack cocaine is, how addiction takes hold, the dangers involved, and where to turn for help.

-What Is Crack Drug?
+What Is Rock Drug?

 Crack is made by mixing cocaine with water and baking soda and heating the mixture until a rock-like substance forms.
 This freebase form of cocaine vaporizes easily, allowing it to reach the brain quickly and produce its signature rush.